Hib (H. influenzae Type B) Vaccine

 - Anyone who has had his spleen removed and anyone who has sickle cell disease, leukemia, or HIV

 - Anyone whose immune system has been suppressed due to a condition or by a treatment, such as for cancer

 How Many Doses of the Hib Vaccine Are Needed?

 Different vaccines have been licensed for use in the U.S. The vaccines are equally effective and one can be substituted for the other if the original vaccine the child received is not available.
 The number of doses that are required for full immunity -- either three or four -- depends on which vaccine is being used.
 For adults and older children who are at increased risk and have never been vaccinated, at least one dose of the vaccine is needed for protection.

 When Should My Child Be Vaccinated?

-The CDC recommends that an infant receive the first dose at the age of 2 months, the second dose at the age of 4 months, and the third dose, depending on which vaccine is being used, at the age of 6 months.
-Both vaccines require a booster shot sometime between the ages of 12 and 15 months.
+The CDC recommends that an infant receive the first dose at age 2 months, the second dose at age 4 months, and the third dose, depending on which vaccine is being used, at age 6 months.
+Both vaccines require a booster shot sometime between ages 12 and 15 months.